campg2j003/jfw_nsh/readme.md

 To add a language to the installer:
 - Copy JFW_lang_enu.nsh to JFW_lang_xxx.nsh where xxx is the JAWS language designation for your language.
 - Copy the initial comment information from JFW_lang_esn.nsh to the top of your new language file and edit it appropriately.
 This will help keep track of what file on which your translation is based.
-- Add an !include directive for the new file along with those for the other language strings.
-- Insert an invocation of `MUI_LANGUAGE` for your language.
 - Make a language file for `uninstlog`.
-- Add an include for your new uninstlog language file in `JFW.nsh`.
+- Near where the language files are included, there is a set of nested !IfNDefs for each supported language.
+Add another level of nesting to this block and a define for the new language.
+- Add a new block to include your language by copying an existing one and editing it appropriately.
+This block includes an invocation of MUI_LANGUAGE and includes for `JFW.nsh` and `uninstlog.nsh`.
 - Add the new files to macro `JAWSJFWNSHInstallerSrc` so they will be included in the installer source installed when the user requests installer source.

 # Copyright